evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 152 mm, and the maximum is 250 mm.

-The Easy Entry function raises the car's body automatically when a door is opened, facilitating easier entry and exit.
+The Easy Entry function lowers the car's body automatically when a door is opened, facilitating easier entry and exit.
 Once the door closes, the body returns to its previous level.

 For easier loading, you can lower the air suspension from the rear